shrishrirang/java/integration-test/README.md

 set of Java web frameworks.

-The projects here also provide indication on how to set up the different frameworks to use the $PORT configuration dynamically injected by App Service.
+The projects here also provide indication on how to set up the different frameworks to use the 80 configuration dynamically injected by App Service.

 ## Run
 To run the tests, make sure that Docker is installed locally, and that the image `appsvc/java:8-jre8_0000000000` exists locally (or latest from Docker Hub will be used).